ChrisAikman/SGProject/README.md

 ### Data Loading
 I assumed that the database would actually be loaded by different means, such as dynamically using AJAX.
 Since this project was just for the front end, the dataset is hard loaded.

+### Server Communication
+I assumed that in a real deployment of this app, it would be communicating back and forth with the server.
+It is possible to do realtime updating of comments by pulling in the database, reparsing it, and then updating the database within React.
+In addition, when a user edits, deletes, or replies to a comment, a request should be made to the server to perform that operation within its database.
+These requests should be done within the `handleEdit()`, `handleReply()`, `handleDelete()` functions within `app.js`.
+In addition, the server should check that the requests are valid.

 ### Current User Info
 I assumed that the current user information (such as current author and author_id) would be available through the index.
 This information is passed as properties to the App.
 This setup can easily be changed if this convention is abnormal.